 NDIS funding is available for “reasonable and necessary supports” for people with a disability to live life to the fullest.
-The NDIS website has two useful website links explaining NDIS eligibility, what it aims to do and how it works.
-These are: Accessing the NDIS and the NDIS Checklist.
+The NDIS website has useful website links explaining NDIS eligibility, what it aims to do and how it works.
+These are: Accessing the NDIS and the NDIS Planning Meeting Checklist.

 People who are not eligible for funding under the NDIS can still get advice and information from the NDIA.
 For people who apply and are not successful there is a review and appeals process, where our Customer Care and Advocacy team can advocate on your behalf.